johanfive/yolog/README.md

 It formats `console logs` to make them stand out from the noise, and `easy to find`.

-+ Detects the variable's name, and prints it in color before rendering its content
++ Detects the variable's name, and prints it in colour before rendering its content
 + Renders the variable content in prettier and indented JSON format
 + Limits the rendering of nested properties to 2 levels deep
 + Allows full rendering of deeply nested objects when needed